icy/latency/README.md

 (Yes this is the right definition of `networking latency`)

-NOTE: Accoring to this definition, the `time` output from `ping` command is not latency.
+NOTE: According to this definition, the `time` output from `ping` command is not latency.
 In the following output, `time=35.2 ms`, which is `RTT` (round-trip time).
 It's pretty double of `latency` (aka, the latency in this case is about `35.2/2 ~ 17.6ms`.
 However, `RTT = 2 * latency` is not always true.